gardusi/spotify-deduplicate/README.md

 3. Rename .env.example to .env and replace the configurations with your credentials and target playlists (pay attention to spaces!)

-4. Get the server up by running `yarn start`
+4. Get frontend and backend up by running `yarn start:frontend` and `yarn start:backend`

-5. Access the server at `localhost:8888`.
-Spotify will guide you to log into the application
+6. Click *login*.
+Spotify will assist on obtaining an access code and tokens

-6. Click the *Search Song Duplicates* button whenever you want to run the search for duplicates.
+8. Click the *Search Song Duplicates* button whenever you want to run the search for duplicates.
 Enjoy!

+* Tip: if you have many subgenres, just write the name of the parent genre, the genre match is not exact